uidaholib/collectionbuilder-cdm-template/pages/theodore.md

 ## Theodore Roosevelt Comes to Moscow

-A century ago, for about 16 hours over April 9th and 10th, 1911, former President Theodore Roosevelt visited the University of Idaho.
+Over a century ago, for about 16 hours over April 9th and 10th, 1911, former President Theodore Roosevelt visited the University of Idaho.

 {% include feature/item-figure.html objectid="spec_uihp399" width="75" %}